slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The wise man accepts his pain, endures it, but does not add to it."
 -- Marcus Aurelius*

+> *"If you get the inside right, the outside will fall into place.
+Primary reality is within; secondary reality without."
+-- Eckhart Tolle*

 > *"A healthy body is light and silent, just as a healthy mind." (...)
 "The modern mind is overstimulated and the modern body is understimulated and overfed.
 Meditation, exercise, and fasting restore an ancient balance." (...)
 "Yoga cultivates peace of body.
 Meditation cultivates peace of mind." (...)